PhPlam/tegrom/README.md

 # A temporal graph model for environmental data in Neo4j

 Owner: Philipp Plamper
-Date: 24. march 2023
+Date: 27. march 2023

-This project belongs to the publications in the following paper: "A temporal graph to predict chemical transformations in complex dissolved organic matter" (Philipp Plamper, Oliver J. Lechtenfeld, Peter Herzsprung, Anika Groß)
+This project belongs to the publications in the following paper: paper here

 The scripts contain methods to create a temporal graph from molecule data acquired over several discrete measurements.
 Additionally, several methods are provided to analyze the created temporal graph.